Skip to content

 Finding Your English Midwife (Hebamme) in Berlin: An Expat Guide

-The "When" and "How" of Your Search (The Early Bird Catches the Hebamme!)
+The Early Bird Catches the Hebamme (Seriously!)

 Finding the right support for your pregnancy and beyond is essential.
-While this guide offers key insights, understanding your specific eligibility for things like parental allowance (Elterngeld) and child benefit (Kindergeld), or navigating childcare (Kita) in Berlin, can be complex.
+While this guide offers key insights, understanding your specific eligibility for things like parental allowance (Elterngeld) and child benefit (Kindergeld), or navigating childcare (Kita) in Berlin, can be incredibly complex.
 PaperStork builds you a personalized checklist based on your family's situation, so you know exactly what to prepare and when.
 Get tailored timelines, document checklists, and step-by-step guidance – so you can focus on what truly matters.
 Learn more about your personalized journey with PaperStork.

 Need the full checklist for your situation?